 The unit and integration tests in Iris are an essential mechanism to ensure that the Iris code base is working as expected.
-Running the tests may be run manually but to ensure the checks are performed a continuous integration testing tool named travis-ci is used.
+Running the Tests may be run manually but to ensure the checks are performed a continuous integration testing tool named cirrus-ci is used.

-A travis-ci configuration file named .travis.yml is in the Iris repository which tells travis-ci what commands to run.
-The commands include retrieving the Iris code base and associated test files using conda and then running the tests. travis-ci allows for a matrix of tests to be performed to ensure that all expected variations test successfully.
+A cirrus-ci configuration file named .cirrus.yml is in the Iris repository which tells Cirrus-CI what commands to run.
+The commands include retrieving the Iris code base and associated test files using conda and then running the tests. cirrus-ci allows for a matrix of tests to be performed to ensure that all expected variations test successfully.

-The travis-ci tests are run automatically against the Iris master repository when a pull request is submitted, updated or merged.
+The cirrus-ci tests are run automatically against the Iris master repository when a pull request is submitted, updated or merged.